Marion County, Illinois

-Marion County is a county located in the U.S. state of Illinois.
+Marion County is a county located in the U.S. state of Illinois, in the southern half of the state known as "Little Egypt".
 According to the 2020 census, it had a population of 37,729.
 Its county seat is Salem.
 Marion County comprises the Centralia, IL Micropolitan Statistical Area, which is included in the St. Louis-St. Charles-Farmington, MO-IL Combined Statistical Area.

 History

 Marion County was organized on January 24, 1823, from portions of Jefferson and Fayette counties.
 It was named in honor of Revolutionary War Gen. Francis Marion, the "Swamp Fox".